Braniff International Airways: Wartime service

 During the war, Braniff remanded all of its Douglas DC-2 fleet and a substantial number of its new 21-passenger Douglas DC-3 fleet to the United States Army Air Forces.
 The DC-3 had just entered the fleet in December 1939.
 All of the Airline's DC-2s were given to the military for wartime service and none were accepted back into the fleet at the end of the war.
 Besides offering its aircraft to the United States military, it also leased its facilities at Dallas Love Field to the military, which became a training site for pilots and mechanics.

 Braniff was given a contract to operate a military cargo flight between Brownsville, Texas, and Panama City/Balboa City, in the Canal Zone.
 The route was called the Banana Run because Braniff's pilots made agreements with the banana producers in Panama to move their bananas to the United States to sell.
-Because of the war, they could not fly their produce out of the country but Braniff devised at least a small way to assist the growers.
-Because of Braniff's superb service during the war and over the Banana Run, the Airline would be rewarded with a significant international route award just a year after the war ended.
+Because of the war, they could not fly their produce out of the country, but Braniff devised at least a small way to assist the growers.
+Because of Braniff's superb service during the war and over the Banana Run, the airline was rewarded with a significant international route award just a year after the war ended.

 Aerovias Braniff formed

 Thomas Elmer Braniff created a Mexican-based airline, Aerovias Braniff, in 1943.
 Service was inaugurated in March 1945, after the carrier received its operating permits from the Mexican government.
-Aerovias Braniff operated domestic flights in Mexico between Nuevo Laredo, Monterrey and Mexico City, and also between Mexico City, Puebla, Veracruz (city) and Merida, Mexico.
+Aerovias Braniff operated domestic flights in Mexico between Nuevo Laredo, Monterrey, and Mexico City, and also between Mexico City, Puebla, Veracruz (city) and Merida, Mexico.
 The August 1946 Braniff Airways system timetable indicates that Braniff was operating scheduled passenger flights at this time on a roundtrip routing of Chicago - Kansas City - Dallas - San Antonio - Laredo - Nuevo Laredo which connected with the Aerovias Braniff service.
-The new company, owned by Mr. Braniff, operated three 21 passenger Douglas DC-3s that had been allocated to the carrier from the United States War Surplus Administration in February, 1945.
+The new company, owned by Mr. Braniff, operated three 21-passenger Douglas DC-3s that had been allocated to the carrier from the United States War Surplus Administration in February, 1945.